 - 69% say mobile limitations is the only reason they would book on another device

 - When searching for a hotel 46% look for best value while 54% put the highest focus on being close to their meetings or clients

 From here you can see that your hotel needs to offer complimentary WiFi, healthy food options, and exercise facilities.
-Add a smart and helpful loyalty scheme and you’ve covered four business traveller essentials.
+Add a smart and helpful loyalty scheme and you’ve covered four business traveler essentials.